infokiller/web-search-navigator/README.md

 The extension will be deployed directly to the `src` directory.

-The easiest way to run the built extension is to use `web-ext` which will run a separate it in a separate browser profile.
+The easiest way to run the built extension is to use `web-ext` which will run a separate it in a separate browser profile and reload it automatically on changes to the source files.
 From the project root directory:

 ```sh
 # Replace '--target chromium' with "--target firefox-desktop" for Firefox.